2026 Saxony-Anhalt state election: Electoral system

-The State Parliament of Saxony-Anhalt consists of at least 83 members, though this number may increase due to overhang and compensatory mandates.
+The State Parliament of Saxony-Anhalt consists of at least 83 members, although this number may increase due to overhang and compensatory mandates.
 Of these, 41 members are directly elected in constituencies, while the remaining seats are allocated to parties based on their state lists.
-Each voter has two votes: a first vote (Erststimme) to elect a constituency representative and a second vote (Zweitstimme) to select a party’s state list, which determines the proportional distribution of seats in the parliament.
-The allocation of seats is governed by the Hare/Niemeyer method, with only parties receiving at least 5% of the valid second votes considered for proportional distribution.
+Each voter has two votes: a first vote (Erststimme) to elect a constituency representative and a second vote (Zweitstimme) to select a party's state list, which determines the proportional distribution of seats in the parliament.
+The allocation of seats is governed by the Hare-Niemeyer method, with only parties receiving at least 5% of the valid second votes considered for proportional distribution.
 The State Election Committee oversees the process, first determining the total second votes cast for each state list.
 Seats are then distributed as follows: